jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/05- Maps.md

 ## Maps

-Maps (not to be confused with the `Enum.map` method) are a very common programming construct, although they might be called "hashes" or "dictionaries" in other languages (or even, confusingly, "objects" in Javascript).
+Maps (not to be confused with the `Enum.map` function) are a very common programming construct, although they might be called "hashes" or "dictionaries" in other languages (or even, confusingly, "objects" in Javascript).

 Here's a basic map: